wp-plugins/wp-mailup/readme.txt

 3. Activate the plugin through the Plugins page (wp-admin/plugins.php)
 4. Add the widget to your sidebar on the Widgets page (wp-admin/widgets.php)
 5. Configure "WP MailUp" plugin through admin page.
 Please use "?" buttoms to obtain help when something is not clear.
 No file editing required.
+6. Open MailUp console and register IP address of your server (go to "Manage->Web service" and then select "frontend" in the dropdown menu to insert IP address of your server.
+More than one address could be registered)

 == Frequently Asked Questions ==

 = Do I have to be a MailUp customer to use it? =

 You must have activated a MailUp console (a regular one or a 30 days trial) and then specify console URL in plugin settings.
-No action is required on MailUp in order to enable the plugin
+On MailUp you must enable requests coming from the server that hosts your Wordpress site (go to "Manage->Web service" and then select "frontend" in the dropdown menu to insert IP address of your server.
+More than one address could be registered).

 = How can I configure my plugin? =

 Go to admin panel, press "Settings" and then select "WP MailUp".
-Fill in or check al the fields using help buttons if something is not clear
+Fill in or check all the fields using help buttons if something is not clear

 = How can I check if my plugin is working? =